PandasThumb/pandasthumb.github.io/_posts/2022/2022-08-14-thaxton-and-meyer-switcheroo.md

 came to be invented, or how the particular binding, fonts, and physical format were chosen.
 The two works might be very much the same in those respects, but they of course will be very different in the sequence of letters in the books.
 And that is where the information is that makes them different, and makes both of them remarkable.
-In the photo above we see Chekhov(L) with Tolstoy(R), on one of Chekhov's visits to Tolstoy's estate.
+In the photo above we see Chekhov(L) with Tolstoy(R), when he visited Chekhov's dacha in 1900.
 The two authors had much to discuss about their writings, and those of others.
 But I doubt they spent much of that time discussing how and where books first arose.

 Most of Meyer's piece concentrates on the origin of life, and does not at all discuss how the information in the DNA got there.
-Is there a big mystery?
+Why does Meyer insist on describing that as the issue?
+Is there some big mystery?
 Are the ordinary processes of evolution, such as natural selection and mutation some incapable, in principle, of putting into the DNA information that leads to the organism being well-adapted?

 Differences in the sequences in DNA (or RNA) genomes can lead to differences in phenotype.
 And those differences in